vetu104/Shelly-ALPM/README.md

 ### Using PKGBUILD

 Since Shelly is designed for Arch Linux, you can build and install it using the provided `PKGBUILD`:
+There is currently an issue with the package build and I suggest you run the local-install.sh after building it manually.
 ```bash
 git clone https://github.com/ZoeyErinBauer/Shelly-ALPM.git
 cd Shelly-ALPM